 Continuation of Introduction to Photography with more advanced problems and more independent outside work on the part of the student.
 Fundamentals of studio lighting, use of medium format camera, film processing and darkroom techniques, experimental techniques, computer imaging applications, and historical context of styles will be explored.
 (1)

 Lecture/Studio: 4 hrs/wk.
-Prerequisite: Art 131 and film or digital camera.
+Prerequisite: Art 131 or permission.
+35mm film camera.

 241 Printmaking: Etching and Relief Methods